-Fight scenes are somewhat similar to chase scenes.
+by Doug Lewars Fight scenes are somewhat similar to chase scenes.
 I wrote about the latter last month.
 Use action verbs and use terse sentences.
 Real fights tend to be sloppy affairs and they frequently end quickly.
 In addition to punching and kicking there is frequently a lot of shoving.
 Staged fights are… Read More How to Write an Effective Fight Scene

 Ninety-nine times out of a hundred, a poorly realized character will ruin your story.
 Even with the best plot in the world, your novel will struggle to truly connect with its audience if you’re unable to present multi-dimensional characters who behave believably.